Teen Treatment Programs in California

 Our Eating Disorder Treatment Programs For Teens in Los Angeles

 At Hillcrest Adolescent Treatment Center, we understand that every teen’s path to recovery is different.
-That’s why we offer a range of structured care levels to support adolescents at various stages in their healing journey.
-Whether your child is just beginning treatment or transitioning back into everyday life, we meet them where they are—with compassion, clinical expertise, and a tailored plan that evolves with their needs.
 Our eating disorder treatment for teens in Los Angeles is designed to provide not only physical and nutritional stabilization, but also deep emotional and psychological healing.

 Our residential treatment program is the highest level of care we offer, providing 24/7 supervision in a peaceful, home-like setting designed specifically for adolescents.
 Teens in residential treatment receive intensive support for both the physical effects of disordered eating and the emotional issues that often underlie those behaviors.
 Days are structured around a full schedule of individual and group therapy sessions, nutrition education, supervised meals, expressive therapies, and family involvement.
 With constant access to medical and mental health professionals, this immersive level of care gives teens the stability and safety they need to begin truly healing.